LambdaColdStorage/questions/form/README.md

 # Create a sign up form

+_Note:_ Treat this as as a take-home as if this was a real work task from a PM - use discretion and be pragmatic.
+Simple is better.

 For this interview, you will be creating a sign up form.
 The form will have the following fields:

 - First name
 - Last name
 - Email
 - Phone number

-The sign up form should look and behave like [Twilio's sign up form](https://www.twilio.com/try-twilio).
-Specifically, it should:
+The sign up form should look and behave similar to [Twilio's sign up form](https://www.twilio.com/try-twilio).
+Play around with this form.
+Pay attention to how it provides timely feedback on the user's input.
+The goal is to emulate the behavior of this form as closely as possible.

+**Your form should:**
-- Perform client side validation; that is, display errors when a user enters invalid data (e.g. an invalid email address).
+- Perform client-side validation; that is, display errors when a user enters invalid data.
-- Only allow form submission if the client side validation passes.
+- Only allow form submission when client-side validation passes.
+- Inform the user if their first name, last name, email, or phone is invalid.
+- Inform the user if their email address is taken (see how Twilio does this by using the email `m@lambdal.com` on Twilio).
-- Have similar UI to Twilio's (e.g., focusing on an element should lift and shrink the placeholder text and change the underline color).
+- Focusing on an input element lifts and shrinks its placeholder text and changes the underline color.
-- Submit data to a locally running backend server.
-- Display errors from the backend (if they exist) after submitting the form.
+- Display errors from the locally running backend upon form submission (if they exist).

-- Hide the form and display a success message if submitted data passes backend validation.
+**Your form should:**

 ## Submitting data to the locally running backend